Direct Recognition vs. Non-Direct Recognition: The Whole Story About Whole Life Insurance Loans

 Did you know that Direct Recognition loans were being shown all throughout Nelson Nash’s book “Become Your Own Banker: The Infinite Banking Concept.”

-You see, Nelson Nash was a Guardian agent in the year 2000 when he wrote The Infinite Banking Concept – Becoming Your Own Banker and ran the book’s whole life examples using Guardian’s whole life cash value calculator.
+You see, Nelson Nash was a Guardian agent in the year 2000 when he wrote The Infinite Banking Concept – Becoming Your Own Banker and Guardian is a Direct Recognition company.

 To this day his examples still make IBC enthusiasts believe their Whole Life policy will be better off by taking a loan than not.
 That wouldn’t be true with even the best Non-Direct Recognition policies.
 For instance, the top 2 non-direct recognition life insurance companies are Mass Mutual and New York Life.